AUTHORS LAB: The best way to get your book written, once and for all

 - You will write, and you will have deadlines to meet.

-- You will attend monthly writing workshops designed especially for Authors Lab writers, and have discounted access to all of Charlotte Lit’s workshops.
-(See below for a list of planned workshops.)
+- You will attend monthly writing workshops designed especially for Authors Lab writers, and (in Year One) attend a selection of Charlotte Lit’s public workshops.

 - You will belong to a vibrant cohort community, which will include both informal and formal support.
 Formal support includes weekly writing socials, workshopping groups, and accountability partners.

 Authors Lab includes monthly writing workshops created especially for the cohort.
-Here’s the current year’s schedule; 2018’s will be similar.
+Here’s the preliminary schedule for 2020, subject to change.

 - Jan: What’s this thing called a story?
-And: What’s YOUR story?
+What’s YOUR story?

-- Mar: What shape is your story?
-Structures, arcs, and conflicts
+- Feb: What shape is your story?
+Structures and arcs

-Included in the Authors Lab fee, cohort members may also select 12 hours of classes from Charlotte Lit’s extensive course calendar.
+Included in the Authors Lab fee for Year One, cohort members may also select 10 hours of classes from Charlotte Lit’s extensive course calendar.
 (Additional classes are 25 percent off regular rates.)

 Authors Lab Faculty

 The Authors Lab faculty members teach our monthly classes, lead workshopping (feedback) sessions, and coach the program writers.
-In 2018 we are thrilled to be working with these terrific writers and teachers: Sarah Creech, Paula Martinac, Cathy Pickens, Kathryn Schwille, and Kim Wright.
-(Our 2019 faculty team will be announced soon.)
+In 2019 we are thrilled to be working with these terrific writers and teachers: Sarah Creech, Kathy Izard, Jeff Jackson, Paula Martinac, Cathy Pickens, Paul Reali, Kathryn Schwille, and Kim Wright.
+(Our 2020 faculty team will be announced soon.)
 You can read their bios (along with those of all Charlotte Lit teachers) on our Lit People page.

 Your investment has four parts:

 - Your time and energy.
 To be successful in Authors Lab, you must be dedicated to your writing and to your cohort.
-This means: writing consistently; attending two monthly activities (one Saturday and one weekday evening); attending elective classes; meeting with your coach and cohort accountability partners; and participating in the online forum.
+This means: writing consistently; attending the monthly class (usually the second Saturday for Year One and the second Sunday for Year Two); attending elective classes in Year One; meeting with your coach and cohort accountability partners; and participating in the online forum.
 See the FAQs for details of the time commitment.

 - Charlotte Lit membership.
 All Authors Lab participants must be Charlotte Lit members; options begin at $75/year (or $7/month).
 After you complete your Authors Lab experience, you’ll be a part of an Authors Lab alumni group for as long as you maintain your Charlotte Lit membership.